 Cloudinary is end-to-end, cloud-based solution that enables you to optimize, and transform images on-the-fly.
 It is designed for almost any service (product, website or app) that requires reliable image delivery.

 Too complex?
 Think of Cloudinary as the perfect email image hosting solution.

 I’ve personally used Cloudinary for my email marketing campaigns, and wanted to share how it could help you with yours.

 While I’m not going to dive into all the features Cloudinary has to offer, I will discuss the features that:

 Let’s take a look at these features, shall we?

 We all need high-quality images for email marketing that load fast.
-One of the very basic, yet fundamentally important, features Cloudinary offers is on-the-fly image manipulation capabilities.
+One of the very basic, yet fundamentally important, features Cloudinary offers is on-the-fly image transformation capabilities.

 For starters, every image you upload is optimized and stored in Cloudinary’s servers.
 Only the optimized version of the image (which, by the way has negligible loss in quality) is served to the end user.
 This approach saves bandwidth costs for both you and the end user.
 Plus, the email loads faster on the user’s device (mobile or desktop), resulting in a better user experience.